Vika1990Z/docs/_docs/quickstarts/ssh-keypairs.md

 On this page you can find all created SSH Keypairs with their details area.

 **Keypairs details area includes:**
-`Name`: Shows the name for the Keypairs;
+`Name`: Shows the name of the Keypairs;
-`Region`: Shows which region the corresponding key pairs belong to;
+`Region`: Shows which regions the corresponding Keypairs belong to;
 `Fingerprint`: Shows each Public Key fingerprint which is a sequence of bytes used to identify a longer public key;
-`option list icon`: Opens a list of available management actions for the selected Keypairs.
+`option list icon`: Opens a list of available management actions for the selected Keypair.
 ![](../../assets/img/ssh-key/ssh-key3.png)

 ## Create a new SSH Keypair

-To create a new SSH Keypairs go to the *Keypairs page* and  click the `CREATE` icon in the the upper right corner.
+To create a new SSH Keypair go to the *Keypairs page* and  click the `CREATE` icon in the the upper right corner.
 ![](../../assets/img/ssh-key/ssh-key4.png)

 *On the next page you need:*